 “Miss!”
 The guard yelled out in alarm.

-Too late, she already pushed the door opened.
+Too late, she already pushed the door open.

 “What is the meaning of this, Miss Chou?”
 Mr. Wang demanded, standing up from his seat.

 Dubbed as a conference room, it was just a regular study.
-Nothing was threatening about it, except for perhaps the men that had been occupying it these past days.
+Nothing was threatening about it, except for perhaps the men who had been occupying it these past days.

 “You’ve been saying that if I need anything, you would do your best to help, is that still true?”
 Sophia asked, looking at Mr. Tseng.